bgromov/VolalyKinematics/README.md

-# PointingModel
+# VolalyKinematics

-A description of this package.
+A Swift package that implements human pointing model and its interaction with workspace surfaces.